dylan-lang/opendylan/documentation/library-reference/source/logging/index.rst

 There are several things to notice about the above setup:

 * Loggers have no log targets by default.
-The simplest way to add a target is to add a pre-existing target such as $stdout-log-target or
+The simplest way to add a target is to add a pre-existing target such as ``$stdout-log-target`` or ``$stderr-log-target`` using :gf:`add-target`.
-    $stderr-log-target.

 * Different loggers are associated by name.
-In this example the logger named "my-app" is an ancestor of the one named "my-app.debug.request" because the first dotted name component matches.
+In this example the logger named ``"my-app"`` is an ancestor of the one named ``"my-app.debug.request"`` because the first dotted name component matches.

-  * No targets were added to the my-app.debug.request logger.
-Since all log messages sent to a child are also sent to its ancestors (but see logger-additive?-setter), anything logged to the my-app.debug.request logger will be passed along to the my-app logger.
+* No targets were added to the ``my-app.debug.request`` logger.
+Since all log messages sent to a child are also sent to its ancestors (but see :gf:`logger-additive?-setter`), anything logged to the ``my-app.debug.request`` logger will be passed along to the ``my-app`` logger.

   So what's the benefit of having both loggers?
 You can enable/disable them separately at runtime.
-Also, if for example you wanted to log debug messages to a separate file you could add a target to the my-app.debug logger.
+Also, if for example you wanted to log debug messages to a separate file you could add a target to the ``my-app.debug`` logger.

 Log to a file: